+Regarding infrastructure operation (e.g. damage, incidents), risks are mitigated through the design of maintenance and continuous improvement plans, the definition and monitoring of quality indicators, and control systems and alerts, which ensure service continuity and quality.
+Likewise, there is an insurance schedule in place for transferring these risks to a third party.
 The company has various measures in place to control and manage cybersecurity risks, such as the Cybersecurity Master Plan with specific preventive action measures, indicators and alarm and detection and blocking systems, and specific contingency and remediation plans.
-Specific insurance policies and coverage for cyberattacks are in place.
+Specific insurance policies and coverage for cyber-attacks are in place.
 Note that there is a Cybersecurity Committee to monitor the preventive and corrective measures carried out, and these are supervised by the Board of Directors through the Audit and Compliance Committee.

-- 3) Credit and counterparty risks are mitigated via establishment of guarantee mechanisms, in accordance with specific regulatory requirements, such as continuous monitoring of the main counterparties' credit profiles.
-In addition, in accordance with IFRS9 international accounting standards, provision has been made for expected credit losses. - 4) Financial and tax risks have associated controls and mitigating measures, among others, such as contracting hedging instruments such as derivatives to mitigate interest rate risks, natural hedges consisting of contracting financial instruments in the same currency in which the investment is made to mitigate exchange rate risks, conservative tax strategy and hiring expert advisors to control tax risks. - 5) To prevent the materialisation of compliance risk, the Group has a Code of Ethics, an ethics channel and an Ethics Committee, among other measures. - 6) To prevent criminal liability risk from materialising, the Enagás Group approved the Crime Prevention Model and has implemented the measures needed to prevent corporate crime and to avoid liability for the Company. - 7) To prevent and control reputational risks, among other actions, there are different communication and action measures with stakeholders (media, investors, regulator, etc.).
+Credit and counterparty risks are mitigated via establishment of guarantee mechanisms, in accordance with specific regulatory requirements, such as continuous monitoring of the main counterparties' credit profiles.
+In addition, in accordance with IFRS9 international accounting standards, provision has been made for expected credit losses.

-8) With regard to ESG risks, the company has various measures in place to avoid or mitigate the effects of these risks, including, at a general level: policies, plans, procedures and integrated internal systems for the control and management of health and safety, the environment, quality and operational excellence, good governance and ethics, diversity and equality, among other areas of sustainability.
+Financial and tax risks have associated controls and mitigating measures, among others, such as contracting hedging instruments such as derivatives to mitigate interest rate risks, natural hedges consisting of contracting financial instruments in the same currency in which the investment is made to mitigate exchange rate risks, conservative tax strategy and hiring expert advisors to control tax risks.